revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> - The update() method can update the multiple documents at a time, whereas the findAndModify() method, by default, can update the single document at a time.
+> - The update() method can update multiple documents at a time, whereas the findAndModify() method, by default, can update a single document at a time.

 > - The update() method does not return any document after updation, whereas the findAndModify() method returns the pre-modified document.
 </details>

 ---

-17. Suppose you have a “Company” database and “emp” collection inside that database, then how do you find the records of top 5 employees based on salary field?
+17. Suppose you have a “Company” database and “emp” collection inside that database, then how do you find the records of top 5 employees based on the salary field?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> To find the top 5 records, we can use the sort() and limit() method along with find().
+> To find the top 5 records, we can use the sort() and limit() methods with find().

 ```
 db.emp.find({})